GeorgeHernandez/GeorgeHernandez/KnowThyself.md

         - ME: 80%. **I identify as an anti-hedonist**.
 Probably related to my introversion, SSD, and how some video games can give me motion sickness.
     - Perfectionism
         - Perfectionism is one of the traits associated with obsessional behavior.
-        - ME: 70%.
+        - ME: 60%.
+Wabi sabi is one of my mantras.
 Tidiness and closure are important but not always possible.
-That's why *wabi sabi* is one of my mantras.
 But surely there must be cases where perfection can be achieved?
     - Alexithymia
         - The inability to express emotions.
         - ME: 70%. **Alas, I wish I could more easily say "I love you"**, but it doesn't come easy.
 Possibly related to having 7 brothers & 1 sister.
 I wonder how much this contributes to my anti-hedonism?